What is Return Path’s Certification program?

 How does the Certification program work?

-When you’re accepted into the Certified program, your Certified IPs are placed on a whitelist that receivers and mailbox providers around the world can access through a secure DNS server lookup.
+Once you're accepted into the program, your Certified IPs are placed on a whitelist that receivers and mailbox providers around the world can access through a secure DNS server lookup.
 Through the DNS, Return Path shares data with mailbox providers and filters so that you can receive benefits the day you are approved.

 Are there other Certification programs, or whitelists?